zararah/zararah.net/_posts/2014/2014-12-20-favourite-things-part-2.md

 tags:
 ---

-Part two of a few of my favourite things, ([see here for Part 1](http://zararah.net/blog/2014/12/20/favourite-things-2014/)); this time Feminism, Diversity + Inclusivity, Bangladesh, and All-women lists.
+Part two of a few of my favourite things from 2014, ([see here for Part 1](http://zararah.net/blog/2014/12/20/favourite-things-2014/)); this time Feminism, Diversity + Inclusivity, Bangladesh, and All-women lists.

 <!--more-->